What is acupuncture?

 - Migraine headaches

-There are not many contraindications to Acupuncture treatment, however there are a few.
-Some of these include anyone who is under the influence of narcotics or alcohol, patients that are severely anemic with weakened blood or hearts, or patients that have any bleeding disorders.
+There are not many contraindications to Acupuncture treatment; however, there are a few.
+Some of these include anyone under the influence of narcotics or alcohol, severely anemic with weakened blood or hearts, or patients with any bleeding disorders.

 If you think Acupuncture treatment may be right for you, or if you have any questions, please feel free to call for an appointment.
 Contact one of our Patient Care Coordinators today!
 908-756-2424 or email us at firstname.lastname@example.org.